huynhdoanteq/react-map-gl-demo/README.md

-## A demo using react-map-gl, but it will not working because i dont have money to by keys
+## A demo using react-map-gl, but it will not working because i dont have money to buy keys